Spectrum General Contractors A History of Family, Loyalty, and Teamwork

 Tom Cella paid his way through school by working as a carpenter, framer and even became an apprentice to a plumber to familiarize himself with that trade.
 He enjoyed working with his hands so much that he left college and found his calling as a general contractor.

 Spectrum slowly grew by working on one project at a time.
-Charlie Simpson even joined the Spectrum team in 1996 himself which helped cement relationships with historic restoration.
-Today their business has grown to an 18,000 sq. ft. facility with over 50 employees and a multitude of in-house shops.
+Charlie Simpson even joined the Spectrum team in 1996 which helped cement relationships with historical restoration.
+Today their business has grown to an 18,000 Sq Ft. facility with over 50 employees and a multitude of in-house shops.

-Tom and Hank had trouble coming up with a name for the company, so they did it the old fashioned way by putting several names into a hat.
+Tom and Hank had trouble coming up with a name for the company, so they tried the old fashioned way; pulling one out of a hat.
 Tom's daughter was appointed as the selector and pulled out the name "Excalibur."
-Tom did not really care for the name and decided to go with Spectrum.
-They originally wanted to go with Spectrum Builders but that name had already been taken by another company.
-So the name became Spectrum Enterprises for 10 years until they realized that they were general contractors as opposed to an enterprise and the name became Spectrum General Contractors, Inc. as it has remained to this day.
+Tom did not care for the title and decided to go with Spectrum instead.
+They originally wanted to go with Spectrum Builders, but another company had already taken that name.
+So they became Spectrum Enterprises for ten years until they realized that they were general contractors as opposed to an enterprise and the name became Spectrum General Contractors, Inc. and has remained so to this day.